 (Map below courtesy of NPS)

-The valley bus runs every ten to 20 minutes, depending on the time of day, from 7 a.m. to 10 p.m.
+The valley shuttles runs every ten to 20 minutes, depending on the time of day, from 7 a.m. to 10 p.m.
 In seasons other than summer it sometimes runs every 30 minutes.

 The bus stops usually are:

-1) Day use parking lot just south of Yosemite Village
+1) Visitor Parking (Day use parking lot) just south of Yosemite Village

-2) In front of the main grocery store in Yosemite Village
+2) Yosemite Village In front of the main grocery store

 The main store has the biggest selection of food and gifts, toys, Yosemite logo clothes.
 You will find a bigger selection of fresher produce in larger groceries near home, so bring your own.